StableUnit/stableunit.org/site/content/contributors/_index.md

+---
+title: "Information for contractors"
+weight: 1
+---
 # Information for contractors
 If you receive contract offer for StableUnit, congratulations!
 When you successfully complete your work you can justly consider yourself a part of blockchain revolution!